 My last French passport was issued in 2003.
 It was an old-style version, with the ID picture glued on the second page and no biometric microchip, and it expired in 2013.
 In 2009, I became a Canadian citizen and I applied for my first Canadian passport.
-I’m currently traveling with my second Canadian passport, renewed in 2014.
+I’m currently travelling with my second Canadian passport, renewed in 2014.

 Technically, I don’t really need a French passport.
-Canadians citizens don’t need a visa to go to Europe and both passports, French and Canadian, are easy to travel with with few visas required.
+Canadian citizens don’t need a visa to go to Europe and both passports, French and Canadian, are easy to travel with few visas required.
 Yet, I don’t like to let documents expire and renewing my French passport has been on my to-do list for several years.

 The French embassy in Ottawa doesn’t renew passports.
 You have to show up in person to the Consulat général de France in Toronto to drop off the application and have your fingerprints taken, then you have to pick up the document in person as well—and of course, this has to be done during the consulate’s inconvenient business hours.

 Every few months, passport applications can be dropped off at the embassy in Ottawa by appointment only.
 I registered several times online as required, but I was never called to schedule an appointment.

 This year, I decided to try to renew my passport in France.
 Technically, I’m not supposed to because I live in Canada, but my mum wrote a letter stating that I live with them.
 It’s a fairly innocuous lie, my own address is irrelevant for a passport application.